 said Secretary of State Condoleezza Rice.
 So sprouted another color catastrophe -- Syria's "Jasmine Revolution".

-UPDATE: Around 6 months later, the attempted regime change aimed at Syria via Lebanon was waged right on cue via Israel's attack on Syrian ally Hezbollah.
+UPDATE: Around 6 months later, the attempted regime change aimed at Syria via Lebanon that Ayyman spoke of, was waged right on cue via Israel's attack on Syrian ally Hezbollah.
+It failed.

 Part 3: The Salvador Option in Beirut

 "The only prospect that holds hope for us is the carving up of Syria...
 It is our task to prepare for that prospect.
 All else is a purposeless waste of time." -Zionist militant Zeév Jabotinsky, From "We and Turkey" in Di Tribune, November 30, 1915

 "We should prepare to go over to the offensive.
 Our aim is to smash Lebanon, Trans-Jordan, and Syria.
 The weak point is Lebanon, for the Muslim regime is artificial and easy for us to undermine.
 We shall establish a Christian state there, and then we will smash the Arab Legion, eliminate Trans-Jordan, and Syria will fall to us." -David Ben-Gurion, From "Ben-Gurion, A Biography" by Michael Ben-Zohar, May 1948

 "It is obvious that the above military assumptions, and the whole plan too, depend also on the Arabs continuing to be even more divided than they are now, and on the lack of any truly mass movement among them...
 Every kind of inter-Arab confrontation will assist us in the short run and will shorten the way to the more important aim of breaking Iraq up into denominations as in Syria and Lebanon...
 Syria will fall apart." -Oded Yinon, 1982.
 From "The Zionist Plan for the Middle East"